duongnghiephuy/Deep-learning-with-Keras/README.md

 # huy
-Start studying deep learning with Keras mnist dataset
+This is for self study "Deep learning with Keras"

+In each code file, I also add my explanation for certain choices of data scaling, loss function,etc,..

+L1: Digits recognition - mnist dataset